Program Officer Nature Interpretation

 “I’m starting to learn that snow is not bad.
 It’s beautiful.
 I had a really good time with the cold, the guide, my friends and Julie.”

-— Alicia, student from Malaysia
+— Alicia, student

 “I liked the snowshoeing, because I learned a lot.
 I also liked the hot chocolate.
 It was really good!”

-— Le Anh, student from Vietnam
+— Le Anh, student

 By making the Park accessible to this clientele, and providing a simple and easy way for them to enjoy a positive experience, everybody wins.
 New Canadians have a chance to connect with their new community and gain a better understanding of the close relationship that exists between the presence of people taking part in nature activities and the need to protect and preserve the richness of our natural environment.